sgilson/go-sysv/README.md

 ```

 Send and receive can be run in any order, though note the receiver
-will block until a message or interrupt arrives.
+will block until a message arrives.

 If you experience trouble on your system and need to delete queues without
 using this package, use `ipcs` and `ipcrm`.